-Figure 1 Possible direct and indirect impacts of climate change
+Figure 2 Possible direct and indirect impacts of climate change

-1.3 Climate Emergency Declaration
+1.3 Climate emergency declaration

-The Climate Change Act 2008 (UK Government, 2008) legislates climate action in the UK with targets to reduce its emissions.
-The Act was amended in 2019 to legislate for net zero carbon emissions by 2050.
+The Climate Change Act 2008 (UK government, 2008) legislates climate action in the UK with targets to reduce its emissions.
+The act was amended in 2019 to legislate for net zero carbon emissions by 2050.

 In 2018, PCC made it a corporate priority to make our city cleaner, safer and greener.
-To strengthen this and support national priorities, in March 2019 PCC declared a local climate emergency.
-In doing so the Council has resolved to:
+To strengthen this and support national priorities, in March 2019, PCC declared a local climate emergency.
+In doing so, the council has resolved to:

-- Make Portsmouth City Council operations 'net zero carbon' across all scopes by 2030 - Pledge to support efforts to make Portsmouth City net zero by 2030, ahead of the national 2050 target - Develop a city-wide carbon strategy and implementation plan - · Provide annual reports of city-wide carbon emissions - Support the establishment of a Portsmouth Climate Change Board - Lobby central government for additional powers, funding, and support from Ministers - Develop a community engagement plan
+- Make Portsmouth City Council operations "net zero carbon" across all scopes by 2030. - Pledge to support efforts to make Portsmouth city net zero by 2030, ahead of the national 2050 target. - Develop a city-wide carbon strategy and implementation plan. - Provide annual reports of city-wide carbon emissions. - Lobby central government for additional powers, funding, and support from ministers. - Develop a community engagement plan.